Book Review: The Art of Vintage Cocktails

 About The Book

-The Art of Vintage Cocktails, written by Stephanie Rosenbaum and illustrated by Danielle Kroll, is a 115-page recipe book that’s filled with 49 classic cocktails from different eras.
+The Art of Vintage Cocktails, written by Stephanie Rosenbaum and illustrated by Danielle Kroll, is a 115-page recipe book filled with about fifty classic cocktails from different eras.
 Unlike most modern recipe books, each of its recipes calls for the vintage proportions that were most likely used during the time periods in which they were invented.
 In the author’s words, she chose this approach to “take you back to a more stylish era, when gentlemen wore hats, ladies wore Arpège, and it was always five o’clock somewhere.”

 Features:

-49 classic cocktail recipes with ingredient lists, methods, and brief descriptions of or stories about each cocktail
+Fifty classic cocktail recipes with ingredient lists, methods, and brief descriptions of or stories about each cocktail

 Artistic illustrations inspired by each cocktail recipe